-All shareholders should bring a driver's license, passport or other form of government-issued identification to verify their identities.
+All shareholders should bring a driver's license, passport, or other form of government-issued identification to verify their identities.
 In addition:

-- If your shares are held through a broker, bank or other nominee (known as holding your shares in "street name"), you will need to bring either (1) a letter from your broker, bank or other nominee stating that you held the Company's shares through that institution as of the Record Date or (2) a copy of the notice of Annual Meeting document you received in the mail. - If you are a registered shareholder (meaning, your shares are held directly with the Company's transfer agent), you do not need anything additional because we can check your name against the list of registered shareholders at the door.
+- If your shares are held through a broker, bank, or other nominee (known as holding your shares in "street name"), you will need to bring either (1) a letter from your broker, bank, or other nominee stating that you held the Company's shares through that institution as of the Record Date or (2) a copy of the notice of Annual Meeting document you received in the mail. - If you are a registered shareholder (meaning, your shares are held directly with the Company's transfer agent), you do not need anything additional because we can check your name against the list of registered shareholders at the door, however, it is a good idea to bring this notice of Annual Meeting document you received in the mail.

 Shareholders whose shares are held jointly or through a company, group or other institution may bring one other person with them to attend the meeting.
 Please understand that, for security reasons, we cannot admit to the meeting people who lack the proper identification.
-Also, in light of the COVID-19 pandemic we will follow social distancing guidelines and requirements at our annual meeting.

-How do I vote shares that are held by my broker, bank or other nominee?
+How do I vote shares that are held by my broker, bank, or other nominee?

-If you have shares held by a broker, bank or other nominee, you may instruct your broker, bank or other nominee to vote your shares by following the instructions that your broker, bank, or other nominee provides to you.
-Most brokers offer voting by mail, telephone and the Internet.
+If you have shares held by a broker, bank, or other nominee, you may instruct your broker, bank, or other nominee to vote your shares by following the instructions that your broker, bank, or other nominee provides to you.
+Most brokers offer voting by mail, telephone, and the Internet.
 Shares held in street name may be voted in person by you at the Annual Meeting only if you obtain a signed proxy from the record holder giving you the right to vote the shares.